 At LISA NOTO, beauty is about feeling good.
-When you feel good physically, mentally and your hear is light, beauty radiates from within and you feel like nothing can stop you.
+When you feel good physically, mentally and your heart is light, beauty radiates from within and you feel like nothing can stop you.

 On the other hand, well-being, although found in simple gestures and actions, is not achieved without effort.
 It takes discipline to live a life based on well-being.
 If we want to see real positive changes in our lives, we must make the decision to make sustained efforts every day for the rest of our lives.
 Healing our wounds, insecurities, "failures" through simple wellness practices is truly satisfying.
 Applying these methods that we develop over a lifetime on a daily basis is well worth the effort.

 However, there are a few obstacles that may arise from our beliefs or our environment that block us in our healing and emancipation process.
 Here they are:

 You don't trust your own ability to heal.
 Everyone can be their own healer.
 In fact, what we love about the practice of wellness is that it is so simple.
 It usually costs nothing and can be done almost anywhere, at any time of day.
 The only requirement?
 Practice every day, as consistency is the key to healing and wellness.
 It is this consistency that will strengthen our sense of confidence, our belief in our ability to heal.

 You are not focusing on you but on the circumstances.

 It's hard to ignore everything that's going on around you, especially if you live in the city and are connected to social media.
 Life with its ups and downs moves at a frantic pace.
 It is up to us to take hold of our inner state by focusing on our well-being.
 Getting constantly angry only makes things worse and has no effect on the situation at hand.
 Life is like a theater and we as individuals are certainly not the masters of this show.
 Focusing on our well-being and not on external conditions strengthens our power to do good for ourselves and for others.

 You trust your fears more than your strengths.